mbaze/bzpack/README.md

 Bzpack is a data compression utility which targets retrocomputing and demoscene enthusiasts.
 Given the artificially imposed size limits on programs like 256 B, 512 B or 1 KiB intros, the ability to implement a short decoder is nearly as important as the efficiency of the compression format itself.
 Bzpack doesn’t claim to be a state-of-the-art, general purpose packer.
 The goal is to achieve acceptable trade-off between simplicity and efficiency in order to minimize the overall program length.
 Special consideration was given to vintage computing platforms like Sinclair ZX Spectrum.

 ## Format Overview
 All currently supported formats are based on the Lempel–Ziv–Storer–Szymanski algorithm.
-The compressed stream consists of:
+The compressed stream consists of two kinds of blocks:
 1. strings of uncompressed bytes (literals),
 2. reusable byte sequences represented as offset-length pairs (phrases).

-The way literals and phrases are represented is different for every supported format.
-There are different trade-offs involved and the efficiency also depends on the nature of the input data.
+The way literals and phrases are represented is different for every format.
+Each of them makes a different set of trade-offs and the efficiency also depends on the nature of input data.

 ### A Note on Elias-Gamma Coding
 The canonical form of Elias-Gamma code consists of *N* zeroes followed by a *(N + 1)*-bit binary number.
 For instance, the number 12 is encoded as 000**1100**.
 In his 1975 paper "Universal codeword sets and representations of the integers", Peter Elias devised also an alternative form in which the bits are interleaved: **1**0**1**0**0**0**0**.